 The best jump ropes can kick your cardiovascular system into high gear for only a few bucks.
 Even if you haven’t seen one since recess was the highlight of your day, just a few minutes with a jump rope can greatly improve both your endurance and overall physical fitness, as this study (opens in new tab) in the Research Journal of Pharmacy and Technology found.

 Jumping rope is an activity that targets nearly every area of your body, making it an incredibly efficient workout choice.
 And since jump ropes are significantly less expensive than most pieces of conventional gym equipment, they’re just as friendly on your wallet as they are on your body.
-It's also one of the 5 cardio exercises that burn more calories than running, too.

 What are the best jump ropes?